Culture of Algeria: 1930: a generation of founders

-The vast majority of the artists incorporate the thematic of the independence war, from those who lived it to the artists that use it as a legacy.
+The vast majority of the artists incorporate the theme of the independence war, from those who lived it to the artists who use it as a legacy.
 Impregnated by all the artistic and ideological movements that marked the first half of the twentieth century, artists are concerned with the society they live in and denounce segregation, racism and injustice that divided communities of colonial Algeria.

-A clear shift in operated from orientalism and exoticism: new themes such as the trauma and the pain appear, for instance in the portrait The Widow (1970) by Mohamed Issiakhem.
+There was a clear shift from orientalism and exoticism: new themes such as trauma and pain appear, for instance, in the portrait The Widow (1970) by Mohamed Issiakhem.

 "Art is a form of resistance as it suggests and makes visible the invisible, the hidden, it stands alert on the side of life".

-It was also a time when Algerian artists start organizing themselves, through the National Union of Plastic Arts or UNAP (1963) for instance; artists such as Mohamed Issiakhem or Ali Khodja were part of it.
+It was also a time when Algerian artists started organizing themselves, through the National Union of Plastic Arts or UNAP (1963), for instance; artists such as Mohamed Issiakhem or Ali Khodja were part of it.

 Non-figuration and "Painters of the Sign"

 Abdallah Benanteur and Mohamed Khadda opened a path for abstract (non-figurative) Algerian art.
 They were French since childhood and emigrated to France.
 They were followed by artists such as Mohamed Aksouh, Mohamed Louail, Abdelkader Guermaz and Ali Ali-Khodja.

 Mohamed Khadda wrote: "If figurative painting appears as the norm in terms of expression, it is the result of an acculturation phenomenon".
-Artworks liberately figurative are a form of liberation in that sense, as literal representations do not seem to fully emerge from the cluster of exotism and orientalism.
+Artworks are a form of liberation in that sense, as literal representations do not seem to fully emerge from the cluster of exotism and orientalism.